C-Dr4gon/SSHBurglar/README.md

 # SSHRemoteControl
-> This is a remote access program, written in bash script, to anonymously access a weakly-protected Virtual Private Server (VPS), via Secure Shell (SSH) protocol, and conduct a WhoIs query and NMap port scan.
-This will only work in a weakly-protected VPS.
+> This is a penetration testing program, written in bash script, to anonymously access a weakly-protected Virtual Private Server, via Secure Shell (SSH) protocol, and copy the entire file system to the local host. .
+This will only work in a weakly-protected linux VPS.

 > 1. Execute SSHRemoteControl.sh with bash